puppetlabs/puppet-docs/source/pe/3.7/quick_start_r10k.markdown

 ## Next Steps

 As we stated at the beginning, we designed this QSG to serve as a primer for getting to know r10k.
 At this point, you may be ready to consider some more complicated patterns and workflows.
-Check out the main r10k docs <!--insert link--!>.
+Check out the [main r10k docs](/r10k/index.html).